florentpoujol/CSharpToUnityScriptConverter/readme.md

 #Quality of the conversion

 Be advised that UnityScript has less features than C#.
-That means that in some case, there is just no way to express in UnityScript what the C# code does.
+That means that in some cases, there is just no way to express in UnityScript what the C# code does.

 In some other cases, you will need to refactor part of the UnityScript code (when it's not done by the converter itself) to make it do the same thing as the C# code.